 Bai Dinh Pagoda

-Let’s kick off the best things to do in Ninh Binh list by introducing to you the “largest” Buddhist complex in South East Asia.
-When you go here, you can have something you can be proud of and a great story you can tell to your friends and family.
+Let’s kick off the best things to do in Ninh Binh by introducing the “largest” Buddhist complex in South East Asia.
+You can have something you can be proud of and a great story you can tell to your friends and family when you go here.

-Tell ’em you’ve visited a very large temple that is filled with 500 statues of different Buddhas.
-You can also describe to them what you felt after you saw the 10-meter Buddha totally made of bronze.
+Tell ’em you’ve visited a vast temple filled with 500 statues of different Buddhas.
+You can also describe what you felt after seeing the 10-meter Buddha totally made of bronze.

 They say that there are monks telling fortunes here in Bai Dinh Pagoda.
 Sadly I was not able to spot any during my visit.
 I’ve always wanted to meet an actual monk in person (that I realized since the day I learned their existence from watching the series Avatar The Last Airbender).

 They say Bai Dinh Pagoda was still new.
 But if you’ll ask me, it seemed very old already.
-Maybe it’s the wooden structure that made me think that it has aged for decades.
-Or, perhaps the faded knees of the buddhas along the hallway towards the pagoda.
+Maybe it’s the wooden structure that made me think it has aged for decades.
+Or perhaps the faded knees of the buddhas along the hallway towards the pagoda.